-When government regulations tighten, businesses across industries scramble to comply.
+When government regulations tighten, businesses across industries explore tips to scramble to comply.
 But who bears the cost?
 It’s a question that stirs debate among economists, business owners, and consumers alike.
 As regulations aim to ensure safety, fairness, and environmental stewardship, they also bring financial implications.

 Who Ultimately Pays for Compliance With Government Regulations